-Preface 7 1 Overview of Java ES Monitoring 13 The Monitoring Framework and the Monitoring Console Components 13 How Java ES Monitoring Works 14 The Common Monitoring Model (CMM) CMM Instrumentation 15 Node Agents 15 The Master Agent 16 Suggested Installation Sequence 17 2 Enabling and Configuring the Monitoring Framework 19 Installed Directory Layout 20 Using the Monitoring Framework with Access Manager 21 ▼ To Enable Monitoring in Access Manager 21 Using the Monitoring Framework with Application Server 22 lacktriangledown To Enable Monitoring in Application Server 22 Using the Monitoring Framework with Calendar Server 23 ▼ To Enable Monitoring in Calendar Server 23 Using the Monitoring Framework with Directory Server 23 lacktriangledown To Enable Monitoring in Directory Server 23 Using the Monitoring Framework with Instant Messaging 24 lacktriangledown To Enable Monitoring with Instant Messaging 24 Using the Monitoring Framework with Messaging Server 24 ▼ To Enable Monitoring in Messaging Server 24 Using the Monitoring Framework with Portal Server 25 ▼ To Enable Monitoring in Portal Server 25
+Preface 7 1 Overview of Java ES Monitoring 12 • The Monitoring Framework and the Monitoring Console Components How Java ES Monitoring Works The Common Monitoring Model (CMM) CMM Instrumentation Node Agents The Master Agent Suggested Installation Sequence 2 Enabling and Configuring the Monitoring Framework 19 Installed Directory Layout 20 Using the Monitoring Framework with Access Manager .
+21 ▼ To Enable Monitoring in Access Manager .
+21 Using the Monitoring Framework with Application Server .
+22 ▼ To Enable Monitoring in Application Server .
+22 Using the Monitoring Framework with Calendar Server .
+23 ▼ To Enable Monitoring in Calendar Server .
+23 Using the Monitoring Framework with Directory Server .
+23 ▼ To Enable Monitoring in Directory Server .
+24 Using the Monitoring Framework with Instant Messaging .
+24 ▼ To Enable Monitoring with Instant Messaging .
+24 Using the Monitoring Framework with Messaging Server .
+25 ▼ To Enable Monitoring in Messaging Server .
+25 Using the Monitoring Framework with Portal Server .
+25 ▼ To Enable Monitoring in Portal Server .
+25

-Using the Monitoring Framework with Web Server 25
+Using the Monitoring Framework with Web Server 26

-▼ To Enable Monitoring in Web Server 25
+▼ To Enable Monitoring in Web Server 26

 Setting up the Common Agent Container 26

-▼ To Enable Monitoring of the Common Agent Container 26
+▼ To Enable Monitoring of the Common Agent Container 27

-Troubleshooting the Monitoring Framework 27
+Troubleshooting the Monitoring Framework 28

-Using the Monitoring Framework on HP-UX Platforms 27
+Using the Monitoring Framework on HP-UX Platforms 28

+lacktriangle To Optimize Kernel Parameters for Monitoring Framework on HP-UX 28

-Using the Monitoring Framework on Microsoft Windows 27
+Using the Monitoring Framework on Microsoft Windows 29

-▼ To Restart a Node Agent 27
+▼ To Restart a Node Agent 29

-The mfwkadm Command 28
+The mfwkadm Command 29

-Synopsis 28
+Synopsis 30

-Description 29
+Description 31

-Options 30
+Options 32

-Subcommands 30
+Subcommands 32

-Examples 41
+Examples 42

-Exit Status 46
+Exit Status 48

-Attributes 47
+Attributes 48

-See Also 47
+See Also 48

-3 Installing and Using Monitoring Console
+3 Installing and Using Monitoring Console 49

-Installing the Monitoring Console
+, Installing the Monitoring Console

 ▼ To Install the Monitoring Console with the Java ES Installer

 ▼ To Install the Monitoring Console in a Solaris Zone

 ▼ To Configure the Monitoring Console

 ▼ To Unconfigure the Monitoring Console

 Installed Directory Layout

 Starting the Monitoring Console

 ▼ To Launch the Monitoring Console

 ▼ To Connect to Your Node Agents

 Using the Monitoring Console

 ▼ To Selectively Disable and Re-Enable Monitoring

 ▼ To Create a New Monitoring Rule

-Troubleshooting the Monitoring Console 65
+Troubleshooting the Monitoring Console

+110401001110011116 tile 1110111110111116 CO110010

-١ CMM Object Reference 67
+Α CMM Object Reference 67

-Overview of CMM Objects 67
+Overview of CMM Objects

-Monitored Objects Exposed by Each Component 69
+В Monitored Objects Exposed by Each Component 69

 Instrumentation of the Common Agent Container 69

-Instrumentation of Access Manager 69
+Instrumentation of Access Manager

 Instrumentation of Application Server 69

 Instrumentation of Calendar Server 69

-Instrumentation of Directory Server
+Instrumentation of Directory Server 70

-Instrumentation of Instant Messaging
+Instrumentation of Instant Messaging 70

-Instrumentation of Messaging Server
+Instrumentation of Messaging Server 70

 Instrumentation of Portal Server

-Instrumentation of Web Server
+Instrumentation of Web Server 70

-Index 7
+Index 71